stefan-kolb/aoc-mgx-format/specification/body/Actions/0x6C (Tribute).md

 *:amount*
 Technically: value of *:amount* * 100; practically only two values exist:
 `00x1` = 100, `00x5` = 500 (Shift-Click).

+*:market_fee*
+The deducted market fee for the tributes.
+Can be greater equals '0x00'.
+The sum of *amount* and *market_fee* is the total resource count subtracted from the tributing player.

 ## Examples